The heat kernel on the diagonal for a compact metric graph: Applications to symmetric graphs

-We now check that the hypothesis of Proposition~\ref{dhtx.sin.prop} are satisfied for a completely symmetric graph.
-As above, we are assuming Kirchhoff-Neumann conditions on a compact graph $G$. \begin{lemma} The derivative of the diagonal heat kernel $h_{\bf e}(t,\cdot)$ vanishes at each vertex about which $G$ is symmetric. \end{lemma} \begin{proof} As noted in Proposition~\ref{PDEprop1}, $h_{\bf e}(t,\cdot)$ satisfies Kirchhoff-Neumann vertex conditions.
-Since the heat kernel is unique, symmetry about a vertex $v$ guarantees that value of its derivative at $v$ on any incident edge is the same.
-By the Kirchhoff-Neumann vertex conditions, that value must be 0. \end{proof}
+Symmetry about each vertex implies in particular that the discrete graph associated to $G$ is \emph{locally arc-transitive}.
+For simplicity, in the remainder of this section we restrict our attention to cases where $G$ is regular.
+Examples include complete graphs, cubes and hypercubes, flowers, pumpkins, periodic pumpkin chains, and (symmetric) torus grid graphs.
+A regular, locally arc-transitive graph need not be vertex-transitive, as illustrated by the Folkman graph shown in Figure~\ref{folkman.fig}.

-With this observation, we can derive the general formula for the heat kernel on the diagonal from the spectrum determined by von Below and Mugnolo \cite{vBM:2013}.
-The eigenvalues not contained $(\pi/a)\bbZ$ are associated to eigenvalues of the discrete Laplacian of $G$.
-In the symmetric case all vertices have the same degree so the discrete Laplacian is equivalent to the adjacency matrix,
+The spectrum of a general equilateral graph was worked out by von Below and Mugnolo \cite{vBM:2013}.
+If $a$ denotes the common edge length, then the eigenvalues not contained in $(\pi/a)\bbZ$ are associated to eigenvalues of the discrete Laplacian of $G$.
+For a regular graph the discrete Laplacian is equivalent to the adjacency matrix,

-\begin{theorem} Let $G$ be a compact, completely symmetric graph with edge length $a$, vertex degree $d$, and $n$ vertices.
-On each edge,
+\begin{theorem} Let $G$ be a compact, regular, equilateral metric graph which is symmetric about each vertex.
+If $G$ has edge length $a$, vertex degree $d$, and $n$ vertices, then on each edge,

 where $c=1$ if $G$ is bipartite and $2$ if not, and

 with $\mu_\sigma$ the multiplicity of $d \cos(\sigma a)$ as an eigenvalue of $A$. \end{theorem} \begin{proof} By Lemma~\ref{sym.htx.lemma}, on each edge we have